-Managing returns is a growing problem for eCommerce companies
+Managing returns is a growing problem within eCommerce Logistics

 Managing returns from online purchases is becoming onerous and expensive.
 Even though the fast rate of growth of eCommerce sales is slowing, the rate at which customers are returning purchases is rising.
 This is a new experience for some newer online retailers and an inconvenience.
 There is no way to avoid returns completely as this is a cost of doing business.